-Our concerns today are largely derived from the experiences of the early nuclear power industry.
+Our unfounded concerns today are largely derived from experiences of the early nuclear power industry.
 Nuclear power generation does produce radioactive waste and unless dealt with properly it presents a long-term hazard to health and environment.
 However, the nuclear power industry safely manages all its waste and has been doing so for years.

 For nuclear waste that emits high levels of radiation but is not heat-generating, the well-established disposal route is to pack the waste into stainless steel vessels, the voids between pieces of waste being filled with specially formulated concrete.
-The high-level heat generating waste – ie spent fuel – can be recycled (reprocessed) for it’s uranium and plutonium content.
-In fact, the very radioactive part of the material decays quickly, and it is the stable uranium and plutonium which give rise to the “radioactive for thousands of years” quotation so often heard.
+The high-level heat generating waste – i.e. spent fuel – can be recycled (reprocessed) for it’s uranium and plutonium content.
+In fact, the very radioactive part of the material decays quickly, and it is the less active uranium and plutonium which give rise to the “radioactive for thousands of years” quotation so often heard.
 However, both Uranium and Plutonium are only weakly radioactive (which is why they last so long!) and may be kept and handled in nothing better than sealed PVC bags.
 Indeed the Queen was handed a bag containing a sample of plutonium, in order for her feel that it was warm to the touch, when she visited Harwell.

 So why is nuclear waste still viewed as a major difficulty in the UK?